noob2uub/CTF-TryHackMe/anonymous.md

 # Anonymous

-This is my write-up for the room [Basic Pentesting] (https://tryhackme.com/room/anonymous)
+This is my write-up for the room [anonymous]Basic Pentesting] (https://tryhackme.com/room/anonymous)

 Description: Try to get the two flags!
 Root the machine and prove your understanding of the fundamentals!
 This is a virtual machine meant for beginners.
 Acquiring both flags will require some basic knowledge of Linux and privilege escalation methods.